 Take the stairs on the right side of the falls to a lookout at the top.
 And if you continue to follow that path you’ll find a few more much smaller but also spectacular waterfalls further upstream.

 14. Kvernufoss Waterfall

-Okay, I know that by now you must be thinking that every waterfall in southern Iceland is my favorite, but they are all truly amazing!
+Okay, I know that by now you must be thinking that every waterfall on the South Coast of Iceland is my favorite, but they are all truly amazing!
 And Kvernufoss Waterfall really does make my list of favorites.
 The hike to get to the falls is short but stunning and the view of the valley from behind the falls is absolutely breathtaking!

 Kvernufoss is right next to Skogafoss, but the tour buses don’t stop there.
 Park at the Skogar Museum and take the dirt path on the right side of the building.
 You’ll need to climb the small ladder over the fence and then continue through to the back of the canyon.
 It’s about a half-mile each way and the path can get muddy so beware.
 It’s a must-visit during your trip to southern Iceland!

 Full disclosure: the DC Plane Wreck made our list of top things to do in Iceland because many people seem to love it.
 We, however, did not.
 It’s a 2-mile hike along a gravel road from the parking lot to the wreckage.
 And when you get there you’ll find a lot of people climbing all over the plane (even though a sign at the trailhead clearly states not to) while taking selfies.
 I thought this would be a rather sad, somber place, but everyone else there seemed to feel differently.

 The backstory of this Douglas Dakota C-117 airplane is that in November of 1973 it was carrying 7 crew members and kept losing altitude.
 The pilots were forced to make a crash landing on this massive black sand beach and thankfully, everyone survived.
 If you do visit, it’s worth going early in the morning to avoid the crowds and photoshoots.